OLIMEX/ESP32-P4-DevKit/SOFTWARE/Demo_Examples/display_lvgl_demos/README.md

 This example shows LVGL internal demo - LVGL demo player (all LVGL examples are included).

+This demo is tested and confirmed working with Olimex ESP32-P4-DevKit and Olimex MIPI-HDMI!

+Remembery that you also need a cable FPC-15-1.0-150 between the two boards.

 </td><td width="200" valign="top">
   <img src="doc/pic.webp">
 </td></tr>